How-to update DNS on vSphere with Tanzu Workload Cluster nodes after adding new DNS servers under Workload Management

 Workaround:

-To work around this issue, you can recreate the nodes by changing the vmClass of the Workload Cluster nodes, which triggers a rolling update of the nodes and updates the host file at /etc/systemd/network/10-gosc-eth0.network.
+To work around this issue, you can recreate the nodes by changing the vmClass of the Workload Cluster nodes, which triggers a rolling update and updates the host file at /etc/systemd/network/10-gosc-eth0.network.

 • Use the following command to make the changes: